ng-Classic/ng-classic/aio/content/guide/singleton-services.md

 ### NgModule `providers` array

-In applications built with Angular Classicversions prior to 6.0, services are registered NgModule `providers` arrays as follows:
+In applications built with Angular Classic versions prior to 6.0, services are registered NgModule `providers` arrays as follows:

 <code-example format="typescript" language="typescript">